dhis2/dhis2-docs-implementation/content/reference_implementation/laboratory-interoperability.md

 This reference implementation covers **the flow of test results into DHIS2 — it does not cover placing test orders.**
 The scenario is that a specimen has already been collected and identified, the laboratory has processed it, and the result now needs to reach the correct record in DHIS2.
-Generating the specimen ID and placing the underlying laboratory order are assumed to have happened earlier in the surveillance workflow.
+Generating the identifier that links the two sides — here, a specimen ID — and placing the underlying laboratory order are assumed to have happened earlier in the surveillance workflow.

 ### This guide vs. the repository { #lab_interop_guide_vs_repository }